 Pruning is best done in the winter months when the plants are dormant.

 Pick black and white currants as well as gooseberries as an individual fruit.
-If you try to do this with the red currants, you will ruin the fruit.
-So it is best to pick these in clusters.
+If you try to do this with red currants, you will ruin the fruit, so it is best to pick these in clusters.

 Looking for where to get a currant bush?
-If you live in the Portland or Vancouver Metropolitan area, be sure to stop by our Portland Nursery and Garden Center.
+If you live in the Portland or Vancouver Metropolitan area, be sure to stop by our Portland garden center.
 We’ll always be available to answer your questions.